Boeing delays its newest jet as losses soar - KESQ

 The bad news keeps piling up for Boeing.
 The company is delaying the debut of its newest passenger jet to 2025, and it reported a much bigger-than-expected quarterly loss.

+Boeing said it has taken an important step to restart deliveries of another widebody jet, the 787 Dreamliner, which have been halted since June of 2021 due to quality control concerns.
+Boeing disclosed Wednesday that it has submitted a certification plan to the FAA that would allow deliveries to resume, although it could not give an estimate as to when that will happen.

+“Everyone would love for me to give you a date,” Calhoun said in his CNBC interview.
+“I can’t do that because the FAA controls that process.
+We are confident and comfortable we’ve submitted the best that Boeing can submit.”

-Shares of Boeing, a component of the Dow Jones industrial average, fell about 4% in premarket trading.
+Shares of Boeing, a component of the Dow Jones industrial average, fell more than 5% in early trading Wednesday.

 The-CNN-Wire